About the IEP and the TESOL Certificate

 The mission of TCU is to educate individuals to think and act as ethical leaders and responsible citizens in the global community.

 The mission of SIS is to empower change through multiple perspectives, academic disciplines, and methods of inquiry.

 The mission of the IEP at TCU is to equip individuals to communicate thoughtfully and actively in English.

-The mission of the TEC is to equip TCU students to be interdisciplinary scholars who can teach English to speakers of other languages.
+The mission of the TESOL Certificate is to equip TCU students to be interdisciplinary scholars who can teach English to speakers of other languages.

 The vision of TCU is to be a world-class, values-centered university.

 The vision of SIS is to center big and wicked questions by connecting experts, ideas and communities on campus, in Fort Worth, and beyond to promote empathy, respect, and justice.